ezcatdb/EzCatDB_RDF/README.md

 # EzCatDB_RDF
 Site for RDF files in EzCatDB (enzyme reaction database) <br>
 <br>
- There are 4 types of RDF files available as follows:<br>
+ There are 4 types of RDF files available as follows:
    <li>XML
    <li>JSONLD
    <li>N-Triples